slowjams/Pro-ASP.NET-Core/z13-URL Routing.md

 ![alt text](./zImages/13-3.png "Title")

+b3 is quite important, so I will explain it in a seperate section

 **b4**: create an instance of `RouteEndpointBuilder` which is a specific version of `EndpointBuilder`, this instance will be attached to DefaultEndpointRouteBuilder in b6

 **b5**: `DefaultEndpointRouteBuilder.DataSources` will store an instance of `ModelEndpointDataSource` (see s1)